tcuisset/hhbbtt-analysis/README.md

 Using a dataset or feature that does not exist is silently ignored.

 Using `--workers 1` in combination with RDataFrame will lead to a memory leak, as every new RDataFrame creation will use some memory that will never be freed.
+Can set `force_multiprocessing` luigi config to fix it.

+Using correctionlib : cannot find correction.h (CLING error) : add `import correctionlib; correctionlib.register_pyroot_binding()` to the python module

 ### Temporary files
-A lot of orphaned temprary files end up in `nanoaod_base_analysis/data/tmp`, leading to OSError. these need to be cleaned up :
+A lot of orphaned temprary files end up in `nanoaod_base_analysis/data/tmp`, leading to OSError. these need to be cleaned up : `ls -f . |grep -e 'tmp' | xargs -n 10 -P 10 rm -r` or (slower)
 `cd nanoaod_base_analysis/data/tmp && find ./ -mindepth 1 -maxdepth 1 -type d -name 'tmp*' -print0 | xargs -0 -n 10 -P 10 rm -r` (old slower command :` find ./ -maxdepth 1 -name 'tmp*' -exec rm -r {} \+`).
 NB: don't just remove the tmp folder as the list of InputData files is stored there (it will have to be regrenrated).
 `ls -U -f -1` can list the files at reasonable speed (and ` /bin/ls -1U nanoaod_base_analysis/data/tmp | wc -l` count them).
 Also `/bin/ls -U . | xargs rm -r` can work.
 The `jobs` folder is also filling up.
 Also try  `mkdir emptydir && rsync -a --delete emptydir/ yourdirectory/` to remove fast